 h) To suitably mark places of historic interest.

-Section 1 – Classes of Membership: There shall be five classes of regular membership:
+Section 1 – Classes of Membership: There shall be six classes of regular membership:

 a) Individual Membership: Open to all applicants.